CodeYourFuture/syllabus/docs/git/index.md

 ## The Git Cheatsheet

 We tend to do the same four or five things in Git over and over again, but it can be easy to forget them.
-There's a handy reference at (TODO: Link to cheat sheet) to help you remember.
+There's a handy reference at [Git Cheatsheet](./cheatsheet) to help you remember.

 Let's walk through one of the sections together: "I want to get code from a repo onto my computer (Cloning)".
 It has a video, to show us what we should be doing, and explains each step in the text.